FindMySchool LogoFindMySchool

 Children can join from age 2.5, and for nursery and Reception the school advises families to make contact in advance because demand can be strong and spaces limited.
 Before a formal offer in nursery or Reception, children and parents are invited into the early years setting to meet staff.

 Yes.
-Scholarships are offered for Year 7 entry across several categories, with a published deadline for the 2026 cycle.
-Means-tested bursaries are also described in the school’s bursaries and scholarships policy.
+Scholarships are offered for Year 7 entry across several categories, with published deadlines for each cycle.
+Means-tested bursaries are also described in the school's bursaries and scholarships policy.

 Get in touch with the school directly